 Vitamin C is also essential for the formation of collagen which is the main component of connective tissue.

-Burdock Root is an all-around blood purifier, which also stimulates sweating.
-This herb helps to cleanse the body of toxins and enhances liver and gall bladder functions.
+Burdock Root is an all-around blood purifier, which also stimulates perspiration.
+This herb helps to cleanse the body of toxins and enhances liver and gallbladder functions.

 What state are your intestinal tract and skin in?
 Do you eliminate at least once a day?
 More times would be better, once would be essential.
 What about your skin?
 Does it have a healthy glow?
 Are you free from blemishes?
 Cleansing your body before you diet can help these and more.